MinkiJo/MINTOS/README.md

 # MINTOS

-This is small, lightweight Real time OS for study
+This is small, lightweight Embedded OS for study

 **Target Board** : STM32f4Discovery